Move to: Previous Day

 Ordinary Time: August 19th

-Thursday of the Twentieth Week of Ordinary Time; Optional Memorial of St. John Eudes, priest; St. Bernard Tolomei (Italy)
+Thursday of the Twentieth Week in Ordinary Time; Optional Memorial of St. John Eudes, Priest; St. Bernard Tolomei (Italy)

 » Enjoy our Liturgical Seasons series of e-books!

 Old Calendar: St. John Eudes, confessor; St. Louis of Toulouse, bishop (RM)